Licensing FAQs for Applicants - Home Improvement Commission

 4. Exam Preparation

-Is there a course a person could take to prepare for the required exam?
-Is any course required in order
+Is there a course to prepare for the required exam?
+Is any course required in order to apply for an MHIC license?

 5. Exam Registration